-- <clusterParameters>, string, optional field, specifies extra parameters to be used with the cluster submission command.
+• <clusterParameters>, string, optional field, specifies extra parameters to be used with the cluster submission command.
 For example, if qsub is used to submit a command, then these parameters will be used as extra parameters with the qsub command.
+This can be repeated multiple times as needed and they will all be passed to the cluster submission command.

-Default: None - <MaxLogFileSize>, integer, optional field. specifies the maximum size of the log file in bytes.
+• <MaxLogFileSize>, integer, optional field. specifies the maximum size of the log file in bytes.
 Every time RAVEN drives a code/software, it creates a logfile of the code's screen output.